Last Updated on August 21, 2023 by Grow with Bovees

 As always, during any herbicide applications, take all necessary precautions using appropriate PPE, and ensure that herbicide drift is minimized when using non-selective products.

-Final Thoughts on How to Eradicate Wild Grape Vines
+Final Thoughts on How to Kill Wild Grape Vines

 Killing wild grape vines does take a fair bit of effort and patience.
 You can apply any of the aforementioned control methods, but you will have to pull up the remaining rootlets that have anchored into the ground to prevent new shoots from appearing, and then apply some type of natural or chemical herbicide.